caneparesearch/kMCpy/README.md

 4. For developer, use editable mode (developer mode) of pip `pip install -r requirement.txt -e .`

 # Run Example:
-`python run_kmc.py comp structure_index T `
+- `python run_kmc.py T `
-comp is the parametric composition from 0 to 1, for Na1+xZr2SixP3-xO12, x = 3-3*comp
+- T is temperature in Kelvin
-structure_index can be any integer from 0 to 49, T is temperature in Kelvin
+- This will run kMC started from the occupancy stored in initial_state.json

-`python run_kmc.py 0.1 1 573`
+- `python run_kmc.py 573`